Max-Lovell/triggers/readme.md

 # digital-trigger

-Easier sending of digital triggers/event markers/TTL signals using the Serial (pySerial) package a Black Box Toolkit USB TTL module in python and PsychoPy.
+Easier sending of digital triggers/event markers/TTL signals using the Serial (pySerial) package with a Black Box Toolkit USB TTL module in Python and PsychoPy.

 ## Install